Vivianne Miedema: 2017–2024: Arsenal

 In the first match of the 2018–19 season, Miedema scored a hat-trick as Arsenal defeated Liverpool 5–0.
 She brought her goals tally into double-digits with a brace against Bristol City in a 4–0 Arsenal victory.
 Miedema finished the season as the WSL top scorer with 22 goals and was named PFA Women's Players' Player of the Year.
 Arsenal finished first in the regular season with a record, marking the first time the club had clinched the title since 2012.

 On 16 October 2019, Miedema scored four goals in Arsenal's 5–2 victory against Slavia Praha in the 2019–20 UEFA Champions League.
-Five days later, she was shortlisted for the Ballon d'Or Féminin for 2019, in which she placed fifth.
+Five days later, she was shortlisted for the Ballon d'Or for 2019, in which she placed fifth.

 During the 2019–20 season, she scored 16 goals in 14 games.
 Miedema was influential in the largest victory in the history of the WSL on 1 December 2019 – of the 11 goals scored by Arsenal against Bristol City, she scored six and set up four others.
 The 11th was the only one she was not directly involved in; she was not on the pitch when it was scored.
 The FA suspended the season because of the COVID-19 pandemic, deciding the competition based on points per game.
 Arsenal finished in third place with a record and played in the 2019–20 FA WSL Cup, where they eventually lost 2–1 to Chelsea during the 2020 FA Women's League Cup Final.

 On 18 October 2020, Miedema became the first player to score 50 WSL goals, overtaking the all-time league record of 49 (set by Nikita Parris) when she scored a hat-trick in a 6–1 win against Tottenham Hotspur.
 On 7 February 2021, Manchester City forward Ellen White became the all-time record goal scorer, having scored 55 times to Miedema's 54.
 On 7 March, Miedema overtook White again, having scored 56 times.
 Of Miedema's first 52 WSL goals she scored 34 times with her right foot, 14 with her left, and 4 headers.
 None of the goals came from a penalty.
 On average she scored once every 83 minutes, compared to Parris' 171 minutes.